SeanTshark/civ-ipriot-smiley/knowledge_and_evidence.md

 ### Where is the Sense(Hat) in the code?

 1. Which class(es) utilize the functionality of the SenseHat?
-   > The Smiley class utilizes the functionality of the SenseHat class
+   > The Smiley class utilizes the functionality of the SenseHat class while Happy and Sad classes utilize it through the importation of the Smiley class.
    >
 2. Which of these classes directly interact with the SenseHat functionalities?
-   > Your answer here
+   > The Smiley class directly interacts with the SenseHat functionality with it using like the dim_display and show methods.
    >
    3. Discuss the hiding of the SenseHAT in terms of encapsulation (100-200 Words)
+   >    The SenseHAT class is hidden because of its use overall regarding to the code as it used to prepare the setting for
+   >    the code like displaying the LED box and organising the window to match to an actual SenseHAT.
+   >
+   >    The SenseHAT is imported into the Smiley class and organised their so for instance instead of Happy accessing
+   >    the SenseHat is imports the Smiley class instead because the information in the SenseHat in not important to the overall code,
+   >    so the Smiley class processes the SenseHats code into a more refined class that the other class can use instead.
-   > Your answer here
+   >
+   >    In short, SenseHat has the code that isn't overall important to the other classes, so it is hidden and imported into the Smiley class,
+   >    so that the other classes can use Smiley instead without needing to know the code in SenseHat.
    >

 ### Sad Smileys Can’t Blink (Or Can They?)